satishgaurav/foodgrab/README.md

-# 🍊FruitGrab: Know you fruit
+# 🍊GrabFruit: Know you fruit

 ## 🥭 What is it?